-Klebsiella pneumonia refers to pneumonia resulting from an infection from the organism Klebsiella pneumoniae.
+Klebsiella pneumonia, also known as Friedländer pneumonia, refers to pneumonia resulting from an infection from the organism Klebsiella pneumoniae.

 There tends to be a higher prevalence in older patients with alcoholism and debilitated hospitalised patients 3.

 Klebsiella pneumoniae is among the most common Gram-negative bacteria encountered by physicians worldwide and accounts for 0.5-5.0% of all cases of pneumonia 2.
 This organism can cause extensive pulmonary necrosis and frequent cavitation 1.